Information Design With Large Language Models: Empirical Study with Large Language Models

 \subsection{An Advertising Case Study}

-To further evaluate our model and the concept of framing, we conduct a second empirical case study focused on advertising.
-We consider a clothing brand, \emph{Himalaya} (inspired by Patagonia), known for durable, high-quality gear favored by outdoor enthusiasts.
-The brand is launching a new outerwear line targeting the style-conscious, casually active ath-leisure market.
-Their advertising campaign aims to attract this new demographic without compromising brand identity and includes: (1) a new motto, (2) a description of the new line, and (3) discount offers.
-The first two constitute the framing, while the third represents the signal.
-The full setup is detailed below.
+To evaluate our proposed empirical framework, we conduct a case study focused on advertising.
+We consider a fictional clothing brand, \emph{Himalaya}, known for durable, high-quality gear favored by outdoor enthusiasts.
+The brand is launching a new outerwear line targeting the style-conscious, casually active athleisure market.
+Such consumers primarily care about looking good but like the idea of performance wear.
+The brand's advertising campaign aims to attract this new demographic without compromising brand identity and includes: (1) a new slogan, (2) a description of the new product line, and (3) discount offers.
+The first two constitute the framing since they are chosen \emph{a priori} and apply to all products; for the third, the sender chooses how the discounts are correlated with product features, and thus represents the signaling scheme.

-There are four product categories based on two attributes: \emph{(trendy, durable), (trendy, not durable), (not trendy, durable), (not trendy, not durable)}.
-Framing refers to the slogan and description used in the ad campaign.
-Buyers can choose from three actions: ``buy on sale'', ``buy at regular price'', or ``not buy'', and there are three corresponding signals: ``Ad with Discount'', ``Ad without Discount'', and ``No Ad''.\footnote{“No Ad” means no slogan or description is shown.
-“Ad with Discount” presents the slogan and description, but no discount.} Both the user and brand receive zero utility from not buying.
-As a realistic constraint, trendy and durable products are never on sale\footnote{This also ensures there is no dominant action for either party, making the instance non-degenerate.}, but still provide positive utility to both parties if purchased at regular price.
-The user receives negative utility from buying durable but unfashionable products at regular price but is indifferent between buying on sale and not buying.
-If a product is neither trendy nor durable, the user prefers not to buy, while the brand prefers to sell it on sale.
-The numerical utilities are given below with rows denoting actions and columns states.
+There are four product categories based on two mutually exclusive attributes: \emph{(Chic vs Functional)} and \emph{(Durable vs Not Durable)}.
+Buyers can choose from three actions: ``buy on sale'', ``buy at regular price'', or ``not buy'', and there are three corresponding signals: ``Ad with Discount'', ``Ad without Discount'', and ``No Ad''.
+Both the user and brand receive zero utility from not buying.
+As a realistic constraint, the very desirable (Chic, Durable) set of products are never on sale\footnote{This also ensures there is no dominant action for either party, making the instance non-degenerate.}, but still provide positive utility to both parties if purchased at regular prices.
+The consumer would prefer not buying clothes that are not chic, followed by buying them on sale.
+The brand, on the other hand, would always prefer to sell at regular prices over discounts, over not selling at all.
+The utilities matrices are specified in Appendix~\ref{appendix:advertising_exp}.
+The appendix also contains the exact prompts used to describe the target demographic, and the description of the brand and its product features, which is taken directly from a real-world product line.
+For all LLM experiments, we used the default temperature setting.